hapax/hapax.github.io/assets/simple-physics.md

 spirit Stallman describes:

 <span style="padding-left: 20px; display:block">
-'Look how wonderful this is.
-I bet you didn't believe this could be done.'
+Look how wonderful this is.
+I bet you didn't believe this could be done.
 </span>

 This raises the question: why don't we teach these techniques in